9teMare/deta/frontend/README.md

-# DataX Frontend
+# Deta Frontend

-A Next.js frontend for the DataX decentralized data network, built with Tailwind CSS and shadcn/ui.
+A Next.js frontend for the Deta decentralized data network, built with Tailwind CSS and shadcn/ui.

 ## Features